datasentinel/datasentinel_documentation/_build/html/_sources/API/user-api.rst.txt

 - role parameter

 Assign an existing role if you want to enable the **Role based access** feature, which allows you to restrict access to a subset of the perimeter of your PostgreSQL instances.
 You define roles with specific filters (Server, PG instance, datacenter, application, environment, etc, ...).
+See :ref:`role_api`